marh-ali/censys-mini-scan-take-home/README.md

 For a production environment, consider:

-- Replace SQLite with a distributed database (e.g., PostgreSQL)
+- Replace SQLite with a distributed database
 - Add metrics for message processing and latency tracking
 - Implement dead-letter queue for failed messages
 - Add monitoring and alerting